 Labour Market

-• Estimates for payrolled employees in the UK fell by 96,000 (0.3%) between January 2025 and January 2026 but increased by 6,000 (0.0%) between December 2025 and January 2026.
+- Estimates for payrolled employees in the UK fell by 74,000 (0.2%) between February 2025 and February 2026 and decreased by 6,000 (0.0%) between January and February 2026.

-• The UK Claimant Count for February 2026 increased on the month but decreased on the year to an estimated 1.692 million.
+- The UK Claimant Count for March 2026 increased on the month but decreased on the year to an estimated 1.694 million.

 Conclusion

-• We need to continue to support those still struggling with the cost-of-living, residents to transition into work and viable businesses to survive and grow.
+- During these challenging times we need to continue to support those still struggling with the cost-of-living, residents to transition into work and viable businesses to survive and grow.

-• In Staffordshire we have a confident, diverse, and robust economy, demonstrated by the improvement and recovery witnessed since the pandemic.
+- In Staffordshire we have a confident, diverse, and robust economy, demonstrated by the improvement and recovery witnessed since the pandemic.
 As the ongoing global and national socio-economic challenges persist it remains vital that local partners work together to support local businesses and residents.
 We continue to deliver the Staffordshire Means Business Programme which has helped hundreds of Staffordshire businesses transition to new business models including diversification, digitisation and greenification to improve their viability and sustainability.

-• We continue to support residents into work and help businesses address ongoing labour shortages and skills gaps to aid survival and growth.
-A key part of this being the recently established Staffordshire Jobs and Careers Brokerage Service which is designed to match local people, employers, and training providers to fill jobs and provide people with the jobs and careers they need.
+- We continue to support residents into work and help businesses address ongoing labour shortages and skills gaps to aid survival and growth.
+A key part of this being the Staffordshire Jobs and Careers Brokerage Service which is designed to match local people, employers, and training providers to fill jobs and provide people with the jobs and careers they need.
 We are also delivering the new Connect to Work programmes which forms a fundamental part of our Get Staffordshire and Stoke-on-Trent Working Plan.

-• Alongside this, skills provision, such as the new Institute of Technology, has a significant role to play in ensuring that local residents have the skills and training needed within the local economy to support increased growth, productivity, and prosperity.
+- Alongside this, skills provision, such as the new Institute of Technology, has a significant role to play in ensuring that local residents have the skills and training needed within the local economy to support increased growth, productivity, and prosperity.
 Reskilling and upskilling residents from declining sectors into priority growth areas of the economy such as digital, green, advanced manufacturing, advanced logistics, construction, and health and social care where they can access higher value better paid jobs will be key.